swiftkube/client/README.md

 `SwiftkubeClient` defines convenience API to work with Kubernetes resources.
 Using this DSL is the same for all resources.

 > The examples use the blocking `wait()` for brevity.
 API calls return `EventLoopFutures` that can be composed and acted upon in an asynchronous way.

+> Currently only a subset of all API groups are accessible via the DSL.
+See [Advanced usage](#advanced-usage) for mor details.

 #### List resources

 ```swift